McFateM/blog-dlad/content/posts/075-Islandora-MODS-Post-Processing.md

 ## Step 6 - Islandora MODS Post Processing

-This is an optional, but recommended, step at the end of the workflow, and it is intended for use by a system admin, the same person who executes steps 4 and 5.
+This is an optional, but recommended, step at the end of the workflow, and it is intended for use by a system admin, presumably the same person who executed steps 4 and 5.
 The process calls for running a new _Drush_ command inside the _Apache_ container on the _Digital.Grinnell_ host.

 To process a collection after completion of steps 4 and 5, all that's required is running a `drush islandora_mods_post_processing`.
 Running that command with the `--help` option produces: